kdada/harbor/docs/kubernetes_deployment.md

 This Document decribes how to deploy Harbor on Kubernetes.

 ### Prerequisite
-You need to get docker images of Harbor.
+* You need to build docker images of Harbor.
 See [Installation Guide](./installation_guide.md)
+* You should have domain knowledge about Kubernetes (Replication Controller, Service, Persistent Volume, Persistent Volume Claim, Config Map).

 ### Configuration
 We provide a python script `make/kubernetes/prepare` to generate Kubernetes ConfigMap files.
- The script is written in python3, so you need a python in your environment which version is greater than 3.
+The script is written in python, so you need a version of python in your deployment environment.
- Also the script need `openssl` to generate private key and certification, make sure you have a version of `openssl` in your environment.
+Also the script need `openssl` to generate private key and certification, make sure you have a workable `openssl`.

-There are some args of the script:
+There are some args of the python script:
-- -f: Default Value is `../harbor.cfg` .
+- -f: Default Value is `../harbor.cfg`.
 You can specify other config file of Harbor.
 - -k: Path to https private key.
-You can set it in `harbor.cfg`.
-This arg can overwrite `ssl_cert_key` in `harbor.cfg` .
+This arg can overwrite the value of `ssl_cert_key` in `harbor.cfg`.
 - -c: Path to https certification.
-You can set it in `harbor.cfg`.
-This arg can overwrite `ssl_cert` in `harbor.cfg` .
+This arg can overwrite the value of `ssl_cert` in `harbor.cfg`.
 - -s: Path to secret key.
 Must be 16 characters.
-If you don't set it, It will be generated automatically.
+If you don't set it, the script will generate it automatically.

 #### Basic Configuration
 These Basic Configuration must be set.
 Otherwise you can't deploy Harbor on Kubernetes.
-- `make/harbor.cfg` : Basic config of Harbor.
-Please refer to `harbor.cfg` .
+- `make/harbor.cfg`: Basic config of Harbor.
+Please refer to `harbor.cfg`.
-- `make/kubernetes/**/*.rc.yaml` : Specify configs of containers.
+- `make/kubernetes/**/*.rc.yaml`: Specify configs of containers.
-  You need to specify the path to your images in all `*.rc.yaml` . example:
+  You need to specify the path to your images in all `*.rc.yaml`. example:

   ```
   containers: